NobleBorn/Enigma/README.md

 The Enigma Encryption System is a Java-based application that provides a secure and efficient method for encrypting and decrypting messages using various encryption algorithms.
-It offers a user-friendly interface for users to input their messages, choose encryption techniques, and generate encrypted outputs.
+It offers a user-friendly interface for users to input their messages and generate encrypted outputs.

 * Multiple encryption algorithm
 * User-friendly interface: The application provides an intuitive graphical user interface (GUI) that allows users to